List of automobiles notable for negative reception: FSO Polonez (1978–2002)

 The FSO Polonez was largely based on the Polski Fiat 125p that had already been manufactured in Poland by FSO since 1967, but featured a completely new hatchback body designed by Giugiaro.
 It was rather ambitious for its time, being the first Polish-built car to feature a hatchback body and the first mass-produced Polish car to have its own design, but it was largely panned in most markets outside Eastern Europe due to its poor quality, poor design and poor performance.
 Jeremy Clarkson said about the Polonez: "Built by communists out of steel so thin you could use it as a net curtain, it is as reliable and long lasting as a pensioner's erection", "Of course history has served up many cars that drove as badly as this, but few looked quite so terrible" and "[it] did have a redeeming feature – it was cheap.
 But it had to be, because it was a car that wasn't really a car at all.
 It was a box under which the careless car buyer would discover a '40s tractor."

-It was also featured in a Top Gear episode titled "The Worst Car In The History Of The World" in which Clarkson is seen driving a Polonez on a country road where it breaks down twice.
+In a Top Gear episode titled "The Worst Car In The History Of The World", Jeremy Clarkson is seen driving a Polonez on a country road where it breaks down twice, and he blew up two cars in an automotive game of Conkers on one of his videos.
+He said "I often wondered what drove Lech Wałęsa to stand up to the mightiest military machine the world has ever seen?
+Why did a shipyard worker from Gdańsk take on the Soviet Union?
+By now is all becoming abundantly clear.
+The man wanted a new car!!!"
 TheStreet.com ranked it 6th in its list of the 20 Worst Cars of All Time, and it was voted the 9th worst car of all time in a poll by Auto Express.
 The Polonez was updated in 1991 to become the Caro, and continued in this guise until the end of production in 2002, although imports to most markets in Western Europe had finished by then largely due to low demand.